Prague Experience logoPrague tourist information & travel guide logo

 Changing of the Guard at Prague Castle

 At the front gates of Prague Castle visitors can observe a Substitution of the Guard ceremony.
-It takes place every day, every hour on the hour, from 07:00-20:00.
+It takes place every day, every hour on the hour.

 More elaborate is the Changing of the Guard ceremony which takes place every day at noon.
 This ceremony includes a fanfare and banner exchange.